obsidianmd/obsidian-help/en/User interface/Use tabs in Obsidian.md

 ## Organize your tabs and windows

 Every tab belongs to a _tab group_.
 You can drag and drop tabs to rearrange them within a tab group, move them to a different tab group, or create a new tab group.
-On desktop, you can drag tabs out of their window to open them in a separate _popout window_.
+On desktop, you can drag tabs out of their window to open them in a separate [[Pop-out windows|pop-out window]].

 Tabs in sidebars only show the icon.
 Hover over the icon to show a tooltip with the tab title.

 ### Arrange tabs

 To change the order of your tabs, drag the tab along the tabs in the tab group.

 As you drag a tab, _drop zones_—areas onto which you can move the tab—become highlighted.
 The drop zone determines where to insert the tab.
 Some tabs can only be in of the sidebars.

 ### Split a tab group

 Right-click a tab and select **Split right** or **Split down** to create a new tab group with that tab.

 You can also split a tab group by dragging a tab to the bottom of another tab.